Abdominal Aortic Aneurysm (AAA)

 • >4.0 cm + growing >1cm / year

-If repair not indicated offer conservative care:
+If repair is not indicated → offer conservative care

 • Smoking cessation